 4. All of our vendors are nearby or from Webster Township.

 When creating the market mission, it was very import for us to keep all of our vendors local.
 Many of our vendors (like Whitney Farmstead, Blue Spring Farm, Webster Works, Garden Works, Webster Wool, Nice or Naughty Baked Goods, La Baguette) live within a few miles of the market and the rest of our vendors are close by in Ann Arbor, Dexter, Chelsea or Pinckney.
 Keeping our vendors local has created a wonderful sense of community in our market between our regulars and our vendors.
 Our vendor group has become much like a family to us and we are so thankful for all the help each vendor has contributed to the market.

 5. We work with the Webster Historical Society.

 Our vendor fees go directly towards helping the historical society carry out their mission and maintain the historical buildings of the Webster Corners Village on Webster Church Road.
 Our outdoor and indoor locations are both located on the beautiful Webster Historical Society grounds.
-These grounds include a Blacksmith Shop, Podunk School (historical, one-room school), The Dieterle Corncrib (corncrib event stage) and five other historical buildings that will all be opened up for interactive demonstrations during the Webster Fall Festival on September 22nd.
+These grounds include a Blacksmith Shop, Podunk School (historical, one-room school), The Dieterle Corncrib (corncrib event stage) and five other historical buildings.
 Learn more about the Webster Historical Society: